peter-kish/gloot/docs/code_organization.md

 * `examples` - Examples
 * `tests` - Tests

+The contents of `examples` and `tests` are not required for the plugin to function properly.

 ## Core functionality (`addons/gloot/`)

 Mostly contains code that implements classes visible to the user: